foopod/blog-3.0/hireme.md

 ### History

-* 2 years - Developer (Oracle E-Commerce - Full Stack)
+* 2 yrs - Agile Developer @ VodafoneNZ (Oracle E-Commerce - Full Stack)
-* 1 year - Scrum Master
+* 1 yrs - Scrum Master @ VodafoneNZ
-* 1 year - Agile Coach
+* 1 yrs - Agile Coach @ VodafoneNZ
-* 1 year - Dev OPs Engineer
+* 1 yrs - Dev OPs Engineer @ VodafoneNZ

 ### Extra

 * I volunteer at CodeClub teaching programming to 9-13 year olds.
 * Ask me about my experience facilitating hackathons.
-* I am part of a small community makerspace called Hackland.
+* I am a maker, and part of a small community makerspace called Hackland.
-* I am a photography enthusiast.
+* I am a film photography enthusiast and develop/scan/print my own photos.
-* Check out my blog... jonoshields.com

 People are at their best when they are doing what they love, and learning is my favourite thing to do.
 What do you love doing?